IceAsteroid/swayReadCursorEvalLoop.sh/README.md

 * All of the above features are configurable mostly in the script, while little tweaking on the Sway conf.

+## Combine with other tools in Sway
+Mouse clicks & scrolls can be simulated by the built-in Sway features or with tools like `dotool` or `wtype` in Sway.

 ## Configuration
 In script:
 ```